A-Z important info

 128-130 Victoria St

 Ballarat East 3350

 PO Box 3191

 Emergency maintenance includes anything that may be a safety risk, may cause a safety risk, or is just really important!
-Examples are essential services like power, water and heating, leaks and plumbing issues such as storm damage or flooding from burst water pipes, broken windows, smelling gas or smoke etc. For all essential items like these, contact the FedUni Living office immediately or the Duty RA/Security if after hours.
+Examples are essential services like power, water and heating, plumbing issues such as storm damage or flooding from burst water pipes, broken windows, smelling gas or smoke etc. For all essential items like these, contact the Fedliving office immediately during office hours or 1800 FED SEC after hours.

-From a broken window to a new light globe, most residents will no doubt need to log a maintenance request.
+From a new light globe to a leaking shower head, most residents will no doubt need to log a maintenance request.
 In most cases this involves the completion of An Online Maintenance Request.
 Follow these steps:

 - Click on "Maintenance Tab"

 - Fill out all relevant details on the form.
 Please provide as much information as possible, including your email address.

 - Click on "Submit Your Request" when you have completed the report.